Scheduled tasks

 Specifies whether the execution was successful or failed.

-If the execution failed, the error message shows in the Last Output box at the bottom.
+If the execution failed, the error message shows in the Last output box at the bottom.

-Next version
+Next execution

 Here, the time of the next execution is shown in both UTC and local time.

-The next run is determined based on the CRON expression (see Repeat Mode field above) and the current time.
+The next run is determined based on the CRON expression (see Repeat mode field above) and the current time.

-Last Start
+Last started

-Start time of the last execution.
+Start time of last execution.

-Last Completion
+Last finished

-End date of the last execution.
+End date of last execution.

-Last edition
+Last output

 Note on running reports